wp-plugins/wp-image-slideshow/readme.txt

 = 3.0 =

 Javascript added as per W3C standard.
-Tested upto 3.2.1
+Tested up to 3.2.1

 = 4.0 =

-Tested upto 3.3
+Tested up to 3.3

 = 5.0 =

-Tested upto 3.4
+Tested up to 3.4

 = 6.0 =